tobiKolade/storelocator/README.md

 This project helps locate the closest jumbo stores to a given position.
 Haversine formula is used to determine the distance of stores relative to the position provided

+### Prerequisites

 ## Getting Started
+Once you have the app on your local system
+1. Navgate to the folder where this readme file is, through any command line interface (Powershell, Command prompt...)
+2. Run "docker-compose up" without the quotes
+3. The command brings up the 3 services required for this project to run within a docker container

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them

 ```
 Give examples
 ```

 ### Installing

 A step by step series of examples that tell you how to get a development env running